 An autonomous subgroup of vulnerability management specialists with in the security team make up the OpenStack vulnerability management team (VMT).
 Their job is facilitating the reporting of vulnerabilities, coordinating security fixes and handling progressive disclosure of the vulnerability information.
 Specifically, they are responsible for the following functions:

 See Vulnerability Management Process for details on our open process.

-Bandit is a security linter for Python source code, utilizing the ast module from the Python standard library.
+Bandit is a security static analysis tool for Python source code, utilizing the ast module from the Python standard library.
 The ast module is used to convert source code into a parsed tree of Python syntax nodes.
 Bandit allows users to define custom tests that are performed against those nodes.
 At the completion of testing, a report is generated that lists security issues identified within the target source code.

 Bandit is currently a stand-alone tool which can be downloaded by end-users and run against arbitrary source code.
 Although early in development it is already adding value to the OpenStack code base with several projects leveraging it in their CI gate tests.
 As the project matures the desire is to see widespread adoption of Bandit in the OpenStack community.

 Bandit can be obtained by cloning the repository.
 The README.rst file contains documentation regarding installation, usage, and configuration.